Actindo-AG/Documentation/Tasks/UserInterface/03a_List.md

 - *Obsolete/Active*
     Indication whether the event is **Active** or **Obsolete**.

-[comment]: <> (Was bedeutet es, wenn ein Event Obsolete ist?
+[comment]: <> (Sebi: Was bedeutet es, wenn ein Event Obsolete ist?
 Nicht mehr in Gebrauch?
-Kann man deaktivieren?)
+Wie geht das?
+Man kann nirgendwo deaktivieren, oder?)

 - *Identifier*
     Event identifier.
 The event identifier is similar to a key and therefore must be system-wide unique.